Tuesday, September 29, 2009

 Well, bless my soul.

 Indeed, I love sweet olive.
-It reminds me of uptown New Orleans and City Park.
+It reminds me of uptown New Orleans - St Charles Avenue is practically a forest of Sweet Olive - and of City Park.
 It's also redolent of Houston's Montrose and of Mobile and Biloxi for me.